NCKU-CIoTlab/TALMA-on-ALPS/README.md

 ### **2️⃣ Download the execution file**
 You can download the execution file at [here](https://drive.google.com/drive/folders/16_H5DXaXWCRT2OMF2ucPRLodk5s9K9nh?usp=sharing)
+📁 After Downloading

+Please place the downloaded file(s) directly into the root directory of this project, so the folder structure looks like this: your-project-folder/
+├── 3D_Model/
+├── images/
+├── input_video/
+├── demo_video.mp4
+├── fig(2025-01-28_22_25_50)/
+├── input.json
+├── output.json
+├── annotate/
+├── README.md
+├── 2025_TALMA-on-ALPS--Technical-Report.pdf
+├── PVM_test.exe          ← (if you're on Windows)
+├── PVM_test.linux        ← (if you're on Linux)
+├── PVM_test.mac          ← (if you're on macOS)

 ### **3️⃣ Run the Prediction Program**
 Choose the appropriate executable for your **operating system**: